EugeniaBD/jobportal/Jobportal markdown.md

 #### Security Measures
 Job Portal employs a comprehensive set of security measures to safeguard user data and maintain the integrity of the system.
 This includes, but is not limited to:

-- **Data Encryption:** Sensitive information (eg: passwords) is encrypted using industry-standard encryption algorithms, ensuring confidentiality during transmission and storage.
+- **Data Encryption:** Utilizing industry-standard encryption algorithms, sensitive information such as passwords undergo encryption for enhanced security during transmission and storage.
+The implementation involves the 'bcrypt' library, as showcased in the login controller
 - **Authentication and Authorization:** Robust authentication mechanisms verify the identity of users, and authorization controls ensure that users have appropriate access levels.
 - **Regular Security Audits:** Periodic security audits are conducted to identify and address potential vulnerabilities.
 This proactive approach helps in staying ahead of evolving security threats.